-Jeremy Farr is a partner in the oil, gas and resources practice group of the firm’s London office.
-He is an energy and EPC lawyer focused on dispute resolution, project advisory and contract formation with a particular focus on upstream oil and gas projects and services, shipbuilding and related maritime issues.
-He has almost 35 years’ experience of working with clients in the oil and gas and maritime sector to help them identify and minimise risk in their contracts during negotiations, to provide support to project teams with a view to dispute avoidance or early resolution, to protect their interests when there are health and safety or other incidents and to resolve those disputes which cannot be dealt with in the ordinary course of performance of the contract, through negotiation, mediation or formal international arbitration or court process.
-In more recent years he has brought his offshore oil and gas and maritime experience to bear as project counsel on behalf of clients developing offshore wind.
+Jeremy Farr is the lead practice area leader of the Energy, Infrastructure and Resources Practice Area and is a partner in the firm's London office with a co-listing in Houston.
+He is an energy and EPC lawyer focused on dispute resolution, project advisory and contract formation with a particular focus on offshore energy including upstream oil and gas projects and services, offshore wind, shipbuilding, super-yachts and related maritime issues, and major on-shore energy related and infrastructure engineering and construction disputes.
+He is in his 37th year of practice, working with clients in the oil and gas and maritime sector to help them identify and minimize risk in their contracts during negotiations, to provide support to project teams with a view to dispute avoidance or early resolution, to protect their interests when there are health and safety or other incidents and to resolve those disputes which cannot be dealt with in the ordinary course of performance of the contract, through negotiation, mediation or formal international arbitration or court process.

 Jeremy is widely respected for his strategic insight, his ability to help clients to find commercial solutions to problems in accordance with their business objectives, and his dispute management.